kojq/gal/README.md

 # Features

+- Installs basic applications via Flatpak
-- Installs fonts, tools, and applications via pacman and paru
+- Installs fonts, tools, and applications via the package manager
-- Enables various features
+- Enables ability to mount and unmount NTFS drives via the file manager
+- Enables core functions such as those found in DE settings

 # Limitations